 Together Project connects government-assisted refugees or refugee claimant newcomers with Canadians to build stronger, more integrated communities.

-Our Welcome Group Program serves newcomers that face significant challenges to successful integration in their new communities.
-These include language and culture barriers, health issues, unemployment, and the lack of social connections.
+Our Welcome Group Program serves newcomers that face significant challenges to successful integration in their new communities, which often include language and culture barriers, health issues, unemployment, and a lack of social connections.

 Together Project provides a platform for community engagement to address these challenges, ensuring that it both complements the work of existing service providers and is tailored to the needs of individual newcomer families.